smart-on-fhir/smart-on-fhir.github.io/profiles/PRO-full.md

 ### FHIR Data Development

 We chose an initial subset of 25 records from each of the 4 PROMs record-level data packages for each procedure.
 The 100 patient records cover a range of symptom severities, patient age, self-reported comorbidities, and surgical sites.

-To create useful sample patients, we supplemented the raw data with synthetic information.
-We used the provided patient age range and the known data collection period (April 2015 – March 2016) to randomly generate a date of birth and procedure date for each sample patient.
-We used the provided data dictionary to determine gender, and used the list of eligible OPCS4.5 procedure codes to map to an appropriate SNOMED procedure code for all patients.

 **Real Data Elements:**